-Think about it.
-When a person behaves oddly or deviates from the societal standards of normality, we address him/her in so many ways – depressed, anxious, moody, suicidal, and the list goes on.
+When a person behaves oddly or deviates from the societal standards of normality, we might describe them in many ways: depressed, anxious, moody, suicidal, and so on.

-But how often do we hear ourselves categorizing the ‘mentally healthy’ people as happy, very happy, or well-balanced?
+But how often do categorize the mentally healthy people as happy, very happy, or well balanced?

 Mental health researchers across the world agree that mental illness is often overindulged in our society, whereas mental health gets less attention than it should.
-Gordon Allport (1937) mentioned in his studies that mental health and illness are not two independent constructs.
-They are two poles of a linear sequence and keep moving throughout the lifetime.
+Gordon Allport (1937) suggested that mental health and illness are not two independent constructs, but rather two poles of a linear sequence and keep moving throughout our lifetimes.

 According to Allport, a fully developed and well-functioning individual manifests the following features:

-- A mature insight into his internal and external worlds.
+- A mature insight into their internal and external worlds

-Failure to perceive or exhibit any of the three qualities indicate a deviation from optimal functioning and would mark a shift from the ‘healthy’ end of the continuum to the ‘unwell’ end of it.
-This article is a short but in-depth exploration of the mental health continuum model that studies human psyche and psychological disturbances as a unified concept (Frisch et al. 1992).
+According to Allport’s model, failure to perceive or exhibit any of the three qualities indicate a deviation from optimal functioning and would mark a shift from the “healthy” end of the continuum to the “unwell” end of it.
+This article is a short exploration of the mental health continuum model which studies the human psyche and psychological disturbances as a unified concept (Frisch et al., 1992).

-The mental health continuum is a range having mental health and mental illness at the two extreme ends.
-Depending on the internal and external faculties of a person at any time, he can lie at one point of the continuum and shift position as his situation improves or deteriorates.
+The mental health continuum describes a range of states, with mental health and mental illness at the two extreme ends.
+Depending on the internal and external faculties of a person at any time, they can lie at one point of the continuum and shift position as their situation improves or deteriorates.

 There are distinct markers within the mental health continuum: